Special voters facilitation stall opened at IITF's Delhi Pavilion: CEO | Sports-Games

 - India

-A special stall has been opened at the Delhi Pavilion of the ongoing India International Trade Fair (IITF) hereby poll authorities to facilitate voters, especially the youth, as part of the special summary revision exercise, officials said.
+A special stall has been opened at the Delhi Pavilion of the ongoing India International Trade Fair (IITF) here by poll authorities to facilitate voters, especially the youth, as part of the special summary revision exercise, officials said on Thursday.

 The special stall is the result of an initiative of the office of the New Delhi District Election Officer (DEO), he said.